canonical/glauth-rock/CONTRIBUTING.md

 ### Deploy

-Run the following command to deploy a locally-built ROCK image with the [glauth-k8s-operator](https://github.com/canonical/glauth-k8s-operator)
+Run the following command to deploy a locally-built rock with the [glauth-k8s-operator](https://github.com/canonical/glauth-k8s-operator)
 charm: